-Issa Vegas Sizzles In Thong Neon Bodysuit & Poses By A Sports Car
+Issa Vegas Sizzles In Neon Thong Bodysuit & Poses By A Sports Car

 “No Never Been so fresh…K,” declared another social media user.

-Issa also tantalized her fans with another sexy update on July 10, that time it was a video clip of herself enjoying a bubble bath.
-She rocked a bright light turquoise bikini for the occasion and was filmed showing off aher figure covered in bubbles.
-She wore her hair down and brushed behind her back, and appeared to be having a blast.
-Behind her were large windows with views of a lush yard with green trees.
+Issa tantalized her fans with another sexy update on July 10, that time it was a video clip of herself enjoying a bubble bath.
+She rocked a bright turquoise bikini for the occasion and was filmed showing off her figure covered in bubbles.
+She wore her hair down and brushed behind her back, and she appeared to be having a blast.
+Large windows with views of a lush yard with green trees could be seen behind her.